Structural Pruning for Diffusion Models

-Taylor expansion offers a robust framework for network pruning, as it can estimate the loss disruption using first-order gradients.
-To evaluate the importance of an individual weight $\btheta_{ik}$, we can simply set $\ptheta_{ik} = 0$, which results in the following importance criterion:
+Taylor expansion offers a robust framework~\cite{molchanov2019importance} for network pruning, as it can estimate the loss disruption using first-order gradients.
+To evaluate the importance of an individual weight $\btheta_{ik}$, we can simply set $\ptheta_{ik} = 0$ in Equation \ref{eqn:taylor}, which results in the following importance criterion:

-In structural pruning, we aim to eliminate the entire vectoe $\ptheta_{i}$ concurrently.
+where $\nabla_{\boldsymbol{\theta}_{ik}}$ refer to $\nabla_{\boldsymbol{\theta}_{ik}} \mathcal{L}_t(\btheta, \bx)$.
+In structural pruning, we aim to remove the entire vector $\ptheta_{i}$ concurrently.
 The standard Taylor expansion for multiple variables, as described in the literature~\cite{folland2005higher}, advocates using $| \sum_k \btheta_{ik} \cdot \nabla_{\btheta_{ik}} \mathcal{L}_t(\btheta, \bx) |$ for importance estimation.
 This method exclusively takes into account the loss difference between the initial state $\btheta$ and the final states $\ptheta$.
 However, considering the iterative nature of diffusion models, even minor fluctuations in loss can influence the final generation results.
-As a result, we propose to conceptualize structural pruning as a sequential process, wherein each $\btheta_{ik}$ is sequentially removed.
-This modification models cumulative loss disturbance induced by each $\btheta_{ik}$'s removal which leads to a slightly different score function for structural pruning:
+To this end, we propose to aggregate the influence of removing each parameter as the final importance.
+This modification models cumulative loss disturbance induced by each $\btheta_{ik}$'s removal and leads to a slightly different score function for structural pruning:

-In the subsequent sections, we will utilize this importance function to identify non-critical parameters for different objectives $\mathcal{L}_t$.
+In the following sections, we utilize Equation \ref{eqn:final_importance} as the importance function to identify non-critical parameters in diffusion models.

 \paragraph{The Contribution of $\mathcal{L}_t$.}